Kingxukai/linux/Documentation/trace/uprobetracer.rst

 by given type.
 Prefix 's' and 'u' means those types are signed and unsigned respectively. 'x' prefix implies it is unsigned.
 Traced arguments are shown in decimal ('s' and 'u') or hexadecimal ('x').
-Without type casting, 'x32' or 'x64' is used depends on the architecture (e.g. x86-32 uses x32, and x86-64 uses x64).
+Without type casting, 'x32' or 'x64' is used depends on the woke architecture (e.g. x86-32 uses x32, and x86-64 uses x64).
 String type is a special type, which fetches a "null-terminated" string from user space.